-My work has taken me to all 50 states, 300 cities and to over 40 countries, yet I neither speak nor understand any foreign language.
+My work has taken me to all 50 states, 300 cities, and over 40 countries, yet I neither speak nor understand any foreign language.
 I feel that in those situations, sensory compensation kicks in and I actually see better not having to try to hear and process conversations.

-Over the past 15 years, moving from Silver Gelatin prints to archival pigment ink prints on 100% cotton rag paper, I feel my images now resemble some of my early graphite pencil drawings I worked on in art school.
+Moving from silver gelatin prints to archival pigment ink prints on 100% cotton rag paper over the last 15 years, I feel my images now resemble some of my early graphite pencil drawings I worked on in art school.

 I earned a fine arts and photography degree from Arizona State University in 1975, immersing myself in the study of the black and white masters; Stieglitz, Strand, Weston, Cunningham and Ansel Adams.
 I also have a deep affection for the work of Irving Penn, Ernst Haas and many of the early Magnum photographers.
 My wife, Erin, and I split our time between Northern California and the Arizona Desert.